falcopr/Docker-OdroidXU-ImageOfArchLinuxARM/README.md

 # Step by step for Odroid
 1. Import Arch Linux ARM Image for Odroid XU into Docker

+Note: The image gets repacked because otherwise the Arch Linux ARM cannot be saved or pushed to Docker Hub.

 ```
 cd images
 wget http://os.archlinuxarm.org/os/ArchLinuxARM-odroid-xu-latest.tar.gz